 A belt lipectomy provides dramatic and substantial improvement to your body shape.
 This procedure tightens the fascia and muscle of the abdominal wall giving your body a toned, sculpted look.
 A circumferential tummy tuck can be combined with other cosmetic procedures such as an arm lift, body contouring, or umbilicoplasty.
 A body lift can also improves a sagging mid-body caused by multiple pregnancies.

 Patients who had significant weight loss as a result of gastric bypass surgery or diet and exercise and still have an excess of abdominal, flank, and also back skin, often with stretch marks, benefit greatly from a belt lipectomy.
-Although the circumferential abdominoplasty recovery period may be longer than a mini tummy tuck bariatric surgery patients often choose it because it enables them to see the full results of their weight loss.
+Although the circumferential abdominoplasty recovery period may be longer than recovery for a mini tummy tuck which bariatric surgery patients often choose, it enables them to see the full results of their weight loss.
 A procedure like circumferential abdominoplasty can greatly improve confidence and self-image, helping patients to stay on the path of healthy eating and regular exercise.

 All patients need to realize that although the surgery is permanent, you can still gain weight if you overeat and do not exercise.
 All efforts should be made to keep your new toned, sculpted look with regular exercise and healthy eating.